 fbpx

-The Great Smoky Mountains National Park offers trails for all skill levels, but we’ve pulled together a list of some of the easier hiking trails that are perfect for kids.
+The park is home to several hiking trails that allow you to enjoy the mountains at your own pace.
 Turn your hike into a game or scavenger hunt and see who can find the most different leaves, plants or flowers.
-Spend a day exploring nature and enjoying the great outdoors together on these Smoky Mountain hiking trails for kids.
+Spend a day exploring nature and enjoying the great outdoors together on these kid friendly hiking trails in Great Smoky Mountains National Park.

-The Gatlinburg Trail is easy to get to and perfect for a first time hiking experience.
+The Gatlinburg Trail is easy to get to and perfect for a first-time hiking experience.
 Pets and bikes are allowed on this one too.
 You’ll begin your hike along the Gatlinburg Trail starting from the Sugarlands Visitor Center.
 The trail is relatively flat and follows along the West Prong of the Little Pigeon River for about 2 miles.
 Along the way, you will see a small waterfall, a nice footbridge and pieces from several old homesites.
 Hike at your own pace and enjoy!

 Trail Location: Sugarlands Visitor Center